 Because many foam boards serve as both the tile substrate and waterproofing layer, fastener penetrations must be sealed after installation to maintain the integrity of the waterproofing system.

 Another important consideration is stud spacing.
-Foam boards are designed t16 inch stud spacing (or less) to reduce the risk of deflection.
+Foam boards are designed to be installed on 16-inch stud spacing (or less) to reduce the risk of deflection.
 In other words, walls framed at 24 inches on center require additional reinforcement to prevent board deflection, grout cracking and possible tile bond failure.

 Bathroom Tile Backer Board – Shower Bench and Niche